dnnslmns/dnnslmns/README.md

 - 👀 I’m interested in creating commecial dedicated software applications.
 - 🌱 I’m currently learning react, angular, razor, C#, Rust
 - 💞️ I’m looking to collaborate on programming tools for persons with a handicap/disability.
-- 📫 I would say Google me and you might find the answer
+- 📫 I would say You and me will find the answer

 <!---
 dnnslmns/dnnslmns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.